jofaval/fusa-period-tracking/README.md

 ## Tech Stack
 [↑ Table of contents](#contents)

-- Vue3
+- **Vue3**
+  - Frontend framework based on reactivity and progressiveness originally developed by Evan You.
-- Typescript
+- **Typescript**
+  - Improved version of JavaScript that implements TypeScript so that safer code is delivered.
-- Vite
+- **Vite**
+  - Web bundler originally created for Vue's ecosystem.
-- Tailwind
+- **Tailwind**
+  - CSS library that delivers a really small bundle to the client with only what you used.
-- Vitest + Cypress
+- **Vitest + Cypress**
+  - Testing packages for unit, integration and e2e tests.
-- Docker + Docker-Compose
+- **Docker + Docker-Compose**
+  - Virtualization technologies to deploy containers with the technologies you want.

 ## Objectives and requirements